philipp-spiess/decision/README.md

 # Decision
 *Direct democracy for your startup*

 Create decisions and let your employees decide which track to choose.
 Absolutely no setup needed.
 Decision detects your GitHub organizations and let them vote.
+It can be hosted on Heroku.

+Feel free to check it out: [dec.herokuapp.com](http://dec.herokuapp.com).

 ## Features